Helen Wills Neuroscience Institute: Institute of Cognitive and Brain Sciences

 The Institute of Cognitive and Brain Sciences (ICBS) became part of the HWNI in September 2009.
 The ICBS supports research exploring the study of the mind and the biological basis of behavior and mental function.
 Founded as the Institute for Cognitive Studies in 1984, ICBS adopted its current name in 2000 in recognition of the emergence of cognitive neuroscience as a field for the bi-directional study of mind-brain relationships.

 Center for Neural Engineering & Prostheses

 CNEP, led by co-directors Jose Carmena (UCB) and Edward Chang (UCSF) brings together neuroscientists, neurologists, and engineers from UC Berkeley and UCSF to develop breakthrough technologies to restore neural function.
-CNEP is a non-profit, research-based organization with the ultimate goal of transferring its innovations into common medical practice.
+CNEP is a non-profit, research-based organization which seeks apply it innovations in common medical practice.